ilabcode/pyhgf/docs/source/notebooks/0-Creating_networks.md

   name: python3
 ---

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 (probabilistic_networks)=
 # Creating and manipulating networks of probabilistic nodes

-[pyhgf](https://ilabcode.github.io/pyhgf/index.html#) is designed with inspiration from graph neural network libraries that can support message-passing schemes and performs beliefs propagation through network nodes.
-Here, this principle is applied to predictive processing modelisation and focuses on networks that are structured as rooted trees and perform variational message passing to update beliefs about the state of the environment, inferred from the observations that are provided at the root of the tree.
-While this library is well-suited and optimized to implement the standard two-level and three-level HGF, it can also be applied to much larger use cases and the main idea is to generalize belief propagation as it has been described so far to larger and more complex networks that will capture greater variety of environmental structure.
+[pyhgf](https://ilabcode.github.io/pyhgf/index.html#) is designed with inspiration from graph neural network libraries that can support message-passing schemes and performs beliefs propagation through networks of probabilistic nodes.
+Here, this principle is applied to predictive processing and focuses on networks that are structured as **rooted trees** and perform variational message passing to update beliefs about the state of the environment, inferred from the observations at the root of the tree.
+While this library is optimized to implement the standard two-level and three-level HGF {cite:p}`2011:mathys,2014:mathys`, as well as the generalized HGF {cite:p}`weber:2023`, it can also be applied to much larger use cases, with the idea is to generalize belief propagation as it has been described so far to larger and more complex networks that will capture a greater variety of environmental structure.
 Therefore, the library is also designed to facilitate the creation and manipulation of such probabilistic networks.
-The main idea is that a network can be fully described by the following variables:
+Importantly, here we consider that a probabilistic network should be defined by the following four variables:
 1. the network parameters
 2. the network structure
 3. the update function(s)
 4. the update sequence(s)
-Splitting the networks this way makes the components easily compatible with JAX main transformations, and dynamically accessible during the inference processes, allowing the creation of agents that can manipulate these components to minimize surprise.
+Splitting the networks this way makes the components easily compatible with JAX main transformations, and dynamically accessible during the inference processes, which allows the creation of agents that can manipulate these components to minimize surprise.

 In this notebook, we dive into the details of creating such networks and illustrate their modularity by the manipulation of the four main variables.

-+++
++++ {"editable": true, "slideshow": {"slide_type": ""}}

 ## Theory and implementation details

-Any probabilistic network can be fully described by the following variables.
-Let

-$$\mathcal{HGF}_{k} = \{\theta, \xi, \mathcal{F}, \Sigma \}$$

-be a probabilistic network that contains $K$ probabilistic nodes.
+A let $\mathcal{N}_{k} = \{\theta, \xi, \mathcal{F}, \Sigma \}$ be a probabilistic network with $k$ probabilistic nodes.
 The variable

 $$\theta = \{\theta_1, ..., \theta_{k}\}$$

-is the set of parameters, and each parameter is a set of values.
+is the parameter set, and each parameter is a set of real values.
 Nodes' parameters can be used to register sufficient statistics of the distributions as well as various coupling weights.
 This component is registered as the `parameters_structure` dictionary.

-The *shape* of the hierarchical structure is defined by its [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list), which register the connections between a node and other nodes from the network.
+The *shape* of the hierarchical structure is defined by its [adjacency list](https://en.wikipedia.org/wiki/Adjacency_list), which registers the connections between a node and other nodes from the network.

 $$\xi = \{\xi_1, ..., \xi_{k} \}$$